chopndolphy/BitChess/README.md

 - Mouse controls
 - Escape to exit the program
 ## <a name="changelog"></a> Changelog
+### 0.3.0
+- King in check visualization!
+- Checkmate pop-up menu with winner display.
+Win message displayed in console
 ### 0.2.1
 - Fixed king move generation bug
 - Pawn double moves now check for blocking pieces